vcameron1/Metapop_ms/manuscript/manuscript.md

 *Metapopulation can easily be expanded to include more complexity, such as landscape heterogeneity and biotic interactions.*
-**DG** expression du statement
 We believe that metapopulation theory and its models may be an ideal framework for incoporating several elements complexity to range dynamics such as landscape heterogeneity, dispersal and biotic interactions.

-An approach based on metapopulation theory can easily be expanded to include more complexity, such as landscape heterogeneity and biotic interactions.
 The framework is flexible as the effect of dispersal and mechanisms acting on demography are simultaneously taken into account.
 These spatially explicit models can take habitat patch specific traits into account.
 For example, metapopulation incidence models are discrete-time stochastic models that take into account habitat patch size and connectivity to other patches to independently influence extinction and colonization processes, and distribution dynamics at the patch-specific level (Hanski 1999).
 Distribution dynamics are also affected by biotic interactions (Wisz 2013).
 However, biotic interactions have previously been chalenging to model (Guilman 2010, Godsoe 2017).
 Theory predicts that biotic interactions affect the rate and extent of distribution changes through demography and dispersal (Svenning 2014).

 **DG** ce qui suit commence à répéter le contenu plus haut.
 Je prendrais plutôt le temps d'énumérer une série d'arguments qui rendent l'approche métapop si intéressante.
 Intuition théorique (Box1).
 Outils analytiques.
 Peuvent être étudiés à l'équilibre et pour la transition.
 Focus d'abord sur la distribution (présecne-absence), on peut intégrer ensuite abondance dans approche hiérarchique.

 In this respect, metapopulation models are strongly rooted into theory (Talluto 2017).
 For example, metapopulation models have shown that competition in Northestern-American forests may delay the response of warm adapted species to climate warming.
 Despite unfavorable conditions, long-lived boreal trees species could prevent the establishment of better adapted temperate species (Vissault 2020).